 5A.
-Consistency of the Reform Agenda with the ERP's macro-fiscal framework Process of selecting reforms from the Reform Agenda for impact assessment
+Consistency of the Reform Agenda with the ERP's macro-fiscal framework

-According to the European Commission's Guidance for the preparation of the Economic Reform Programme 2025-2027, this chapter should provide a quantification of the potential economic impact of the reforms contained in the Reform Agenda 2024-2027.
+According to the European Commission's Guidance for the preparation of the Economic Reform Programme 2025-2027, this chapter should provide a quantification of the potential economic impact of the reforms contained in the Reform Agenda 2024-202723.
 The Reform Agenda includes a large number of reforms related to the foundations of the EU accession process and not all of them can be expected to have a strong economic impact.
 Hence, the focus in selecting reforms to be included in this chapter was on those with the greatest potential impact on the economy.

 The selection of reforms was made according to a scoring and selection tool developed by CEF Ljubljana experts.
-It uses a criteria-based approach according to which reforms with the greatest potential for national development, economic growth and strong feasibility for implementation would be prioritized.
+It uses a criteria-based approach according to which reforms with the greatest potential for national development, economic growth and strong feasibility for implementation would be prioritized24.
 The selection process took place in several steps: